-Whenever it comes to life insurance, the most common question that clients would ask is the question of: “Which is better for me?
+Whenever it comes to life insurance, the most common question that clients would ask is: “Which is better for me?
 Term life or whole-life”

-In my other video, we’ve looked at the quantitative comparison of whole-life versus term life insurance and also the considerations to have as to whether a whole life will be better for you.
+In my other article, we’ve looked at the quantitative comparison of whole-life versus term life insurance and also the considerations to have as to whether a whole life will be better for you.

 In this article, we will be looking at 3 considerations to have as to whether term life insurance will be better for you.